 In the case that you have injured other parts of your body in addition to your teeth, it is best to go to the emergency room for treatment.
 Hospitals usually have a dentist or oral surgeon on staff who can take care of you if need be.

-What to Know About Dental Emergencies
+Emergency Dentistry and What to Know

 It is important to know what kinds of injuries require emergency dental care, so you can make sure that your teeth are taken care of, while avoiding trips to an emergency room.
 Accidents happen, but we are here to help.
 Some oral injuries may need immediate treatment, while others can wait until our normal business hours.

 Some common types of oral injuries include cracked, broken, or knocked out teeth, which can be a result of biting on a piece of food that is too hard, a sports-related injury, a fall, or any other type of accident.
 Depending on the severity of the injury and where the tooth is located, it is possible that a chipped tooth or minor fracture can wait for a call to the dentist during normal business hours.

 However, if the crack is severe, there is a large piece of the tooth missing, or the tooth has nerve damage or is knocked out completely, you should seek immediate medical attention.

 Caring for knocked out tooth

 - See if you can put the tooth back in the socket, biting down on moistened gauze or a wet tea bag can help.
 Be very careful not to swallow the tooth.